You're logged in as |

 PHYS 1560Modern Physics Laboratory1

-or ENGN 1590 Semiconductor Devices
+or ENGN 1590 Introduction to Semiconductors and Semiconductor Electronics

 or an approved 2000-level engineering or physics course.